Performing Under Pressure

 The less you identify with this fictional entity, the longer you stay in flow.
 It becomes easier and easier to stay out of your own way.
 The illusion of doership becomes weaker.
 The fear of failure subsides.
 You play because you are happy, rather than to try to find happiness.
 You play as a celebration, rather than making your happiness conditional on an outcome in the future.

 When you play like this you are free.
 There is no pressure.
 Where is the pressure in a game played for its own sake, played for the sheer joy of playing?
 You still want to win.
 But the winning stays within the boundaries of the game.
 It isn’t magnified in terms of how it might affect anything else.
 It isn’t relevant to who you think you are or who you might become.
-To what others think about you or relate to you.
+To what others think about you or how they relate to you.

 Performing under pressure is not about control.
 It is about letting go.